mcbegamerxx954/mcbe_shader_redirector/README.md

 + cd to this repo and do "cargo build --release --target your-android-target"
 + Search for your .so in target folder
 + Now you have it

+## How to build(android)
++ Install termux if you dont have it
++ Update packages using "pkg upg"
++ Install essential stuff for building using "pkg install build-essential"
++ Install rust using "pkg install rust"
++ git clone this repo
++ do "cargo build --release" on where the repo is
++ Now you should have your lib in target folder in repo dir

 ## Tutorial on how to use:
 step 1: get the .so for your arch and rename it to "libmcbe_r.so"